How to Write a Follow-up Email (That People Actually Respond To)

 [Your Name]

-We like that this email includes pleasantries, but they’re kept to a minimum as a way to save time.
+We like that this email includes pleasantries, but they’re kept to a minimum to save time.
 The second sentence is very direct, and the purpose of the email is clear.
 This email is great if you’re looking for a delicate way to reconnect with a prospect politely.

 Post-Event Follow-up Email Template